Personal Accident Insurance Spain

 • Fights or aggression initiated by the insured

-• War and terrorism (extraordinary risks fall under the Consorcio de Compensación de Seguros)
+• Nuclear risks, war and terrorism — these extraordinary risks fall under the Consorcio de Compensación de Seguros

-• Surgery complications and mental health conditions (these are not accidents under Spanish law)
+• Illness, surgery complications and mental health conditions — these are not accidents under Spanish law

-• Accidents during commission of a criminal offence.
-Always read your condiciones particulares carefully and declare all sporting activities and occupational risks
+Always read your condiciones particulares carefully and declare all sporting activities and occupational risks.

 Tax treatment and beneficiaries

-Lump sums paid on accidental death are normally subject to Impuesto sobre Sucesiones y Donaciones (ISD) in the hands of the named beneficiary, with regional variations across Spain — many comunidades autónomas apply 99% reductions for spouses and children.
+Lump sums paid on accidental death normally fall under Impuesto sobre Sucesiones y Donaciones (ISD).
+The named beneficiary pays this tax.
+Rates vary by region across Spain.
+Many comunidades autónomas apply 99% reductions for spouses and children.

 Personal Accident Insurance Spain.
 Generali Accidentes Personales

-Personal accident insurance (Seguro de Accidentes Personales) provides a fixed lump-sum payout when an accident causes serious harm — death, permanent disability or temporary inability to work.
-It is one of the most affordable insurance products on the Spanish market and a particularly important one for active expats on the Costa Blanca.
+Personal accident insurance (Seguro de Accidentes Personales) gives a fixed lump-sum payout when an accident causes serious harm.
+That harm can be death, permanent disability or temporary inability to work.
+It is one of the most affordable insurance products on the Spanish market.
+It is also important for active expats across Spain.

-Whether you are an autónomo whose income depends on physical activity, a parent who wants accident-specific protection alongside your life cover, an active retiree who walks, hikes, sails or plays sports, or simply someone who wants serious-money protection that pays out fast on a clear-cut event — personal accident insurance is worth understanding.
+This cover suits many people.
+You may be an autónomo whose income depends on physical activity.
+You may be a parent who wants accident-specific protection alongside your life cover.
+You may be an active retiree who walks, hikes, sails or plays sports.
+Or you may simply want serious-money protection that pays out fast on a clear-cut event.
+Either way, personal accident insurance is worth understanding.
 Generali offers Accidentes Personales as a stand-alone product or bundled with health and daily-benefit cover.

 Personal accident insurance pays a fixed cash lump sum.
-It is independent of any health insurance, life insurance or social security entitlement you may have — and for accidental death often pays alongside life insurance, doubling the protection for surviving family.
+It is independent of any health insurance, life insurance or social security entitlement you may have.
+For accidental death, it often pays alongside life insurance.
+This doubles the protection for surviving family.
 Premiums are typically 30–50% lower than equivalent life cover.
 Get a personal accident quote →

 Personal Accident Insurance Spain.
 What is Covered